Pilgrims Rest Wembury Bay

 With in walking distance is the Wembury Bay beach which has just been made much more user friendly by the National Trust, with easy accessible steps onto the beach.

+Well known locally, and further afield, as a place for surfers, if you are lucky you may see some surfing competitions.
 This year the beach is quite sandy and great for families, to enjoy swimming, rock pooling and sunbathing

 There are 2 Churches in the village, St Werburghs Church of England/ Anglican and a lively Free Pentecostal Church.